romilskr3/Extracting-Information-from-Images-of-Charts/src/Classification Of Chart Images by Type using VGG-16 Model/README.md

 Upon examining the performance of both the models (one trained on a balanced subset of images and another on an unbalanced subset) we observed that the model trained on a balanced subset was better in terms of accuracy but by a very narrow margin.

-Source Code and Results are placed in their respective subdirectories.
+The source Code and results are placed in their respective subdirectories.